physiodatatoolbox/docs/docs/user-guide/file-converter.md

 The Pupil Diameter module expects the pupil diameter to be in mm.
 This is not the case for EyeLink data, where pupil diameter is reported in arbitrary pixels.
 Therefore, the module's gain or detection and rejection criteria will need to be modified.

 EyeLink pupil diameter data can be converted to mm, for instructions see this [FAQ](https://www.sr-support.com/thread-154.html) on the SR Research Support Forum (log-in required).
 Converting the pupil diameter to mm can be done in the PhysioData Toolbox, by using the **Gain** setting in the Pupil Diameter module, or it can be done after processing the data in the PhysioData Toolbox, in for example Excel, R or SPSS.

+---

+# Signal TSV File Converter
+The Signal TSV File converter can convert arbitrary signals saved as standard tabular tsv files into the PhysioData files.
+These tsv files must contain uniformly sampled data, with a sampling frequency between 100 and 10000 Hz, and a duration of at least 10 seconds.
+Each signal (aka channel) should live in its own column, and all channels must all have the same sampling rate.
+All channel elements must be convertible to numerical values.
+The table may also contain a single separate column with events, where each discrete event is encoded as a single string, and event-segments as contiguous sections off the same strings.
+Blank elements indicate no events or event-sections.

+The TSV file should have the following specification:

+ - **File extension:** `tsv`.
+ - **Variable separator:** tab.
+ - **Decimal separator:** comma or period, see below.
+ - **Header:** optional, see below.

+{% include image.html
+    img="user-guide\file-converter\signal-tsv-setup-options.png"
+    title="Signal TSV File setup options"
+    id="el-opts"
+    caption="The setup options available for signal tsv files." %}